UNESCO's Work and Achievements in the Protection of the Underwater Cultural Heritage

-UNESCO publishes information on the different forms of media; it informs through its 7-language Website, and provides material such as films, TV shows as well as the release of information brochures publications on underwater heritage for the public at large and information brochures.
+UNESCO publishes information through several forms of media; it informs through its 7-language Website, and provides material such as films, TV shows and information brochures publications on underwater heritage for the public at large.

 UNESCO has also organized numerous exhibitions all over the world.
 Notably, the exhibition in a major aquarium in Bangkok, which included dive-intervention demonstrations by archaeologists, has been visited by some 150.000 visitors.